microsoft/fluentui/rfcs/convergence/make-styles-no-functions.md

 }
 ```

-`FluentProvider` will inject all customer tokens properly.
-These tokens will also be available on React Portals.
+`FluentProvider` will inject all customer tokens properly including scenarios with React Portals.

 ## Using custom tokens in `makeStyles()`